Claiming Unemployment Insurance

-You will be paid benefits for the time that the doctor has booked you off work but not for the first two weeks off work.
-You will also only be paid for the time that you have not received normal wages from your employer.
+You will be paid benefits for the time that the doctor has booked you off work but not for the first 2 weeks off work.
+You'll also only be paid for the time that you've not received normal wages from your employer.

 Illness benefits will be paid to you by cheque and posted to you.

-Remember, you cannot claim illness benefits if your illness was caused by your own misconduct or if you unreasonably refuse treatment or fail to follow the doctor's instructions.
+Remember, you can't claim illness benefits if your illness was caused by your own misconduct or if you unreasonably refuse treatment or fail to follow the doctor's instructions.

-If you have lost your job as well as being too ill to work, you need to inform the claims officer of this because you might also be able to claim unemployment benefits for the period not covered by the illness benefits.
+If you've lost your job as well as being too ill to work, you need to inform the claims officer of this because you might also be able to claim unemployment benefits for the period not covered by the illness benefits.

 To claim maternity benefits, you need to register at the Labour Office in person, organise for someone to go in your place or register and claim online.
 All necessary documents must go with the applicant to the labour office.

 When you register, you will be given Form UF92.
 This form must be filled in by your doctor.
 You then submit this form to the UIF claims officer at the Labour Office.

 The claim will be paid by cheque, which will be posted to you.
 To apply for benefits after the baby is born, you need to complete Form UF95 with help from the doctor who delivered the baby.
 If you are also unemployed, then you must notify the claims officer.